 The balance of the people needed to bridge the credentialing gap will have to come from the pool of returning adult students and adults with no recognized postsecondary education.
 As such, nearly 12 million adult learners may be seeking postsecondary credentials in the next few years, making the nontraditional population the dominant segment of potential donors for decades to come.

-In my time as an academic dean and chief marketing officer at institutions that served significant number of nontraditional learners, it became apparent to me that engaging these students and alumni could have a powerful positive effect on the sustainability of the colleges I worked for and schools across the country.
+In my time as an academic dean and chief marketing officer at institutions that served a significant number of nontraditional learners, it became apparent to me that engaging these students and alumni could have a powerful positive effect on the sustainability of the colleges I worked for and schools across the country.
 So, when pursuing my doctorate as a nontraditional student myself, I wanted to investigate how advancement offices within higher education could reach these non-traditional students and bring them into the fold of alumni giving.
 My study used Robert Cialdini’s (2009) six factors of influence as a framework for understanding how advancement professionals can influence nontraditional alumni’s philanthropic decision-making process.

 Cialdini identifies six elements of persuasion – reciprocity, scarcity, authority, consistency, liking, and consensus – and applies them to both marketing and everyday life, suggesting that reaction to such forms of persuasion are, to some degree, hardwired into humans and have become cultural norms to which we all need to respond or suffer societal repercussions.